The Cheapest Ticket Problem in Public Transport: Zone-based Fare Structures

 We now turn our attention to cheapest (standard) tickets.
 First, note that cheapest paths need not exist in the case of a price function which contains a strictly decreasing sequence of zone prices $P(i_k)>P(i_{k+1})$, $(i_k)_{k \in N} \subseteq \N_{\geq 1}$, see \cite{SchUrb-Atmos}.
 If the price function $P(k)$ becomes constant for $k \geq K$, then cheapest paths always exist.
 Still, there might be cheapest standard tickets with large detours compared to a shortest path.
 All these situations are avoided if the price function is increasing.
-However, even then, a cheapest path need not be unique and there might be two cheapest paths visiting different numbers of zones.
+However, even then, a cheapest path need not be unique and there might be two cheapest paths traversing different numbers of zones.

-\begin{theorem} Let $p$ be a basic zone tariff with an increasing price function $P$, and let $W$ be a path between $x,y \in V$. \begin{itemize} \item If $W$ visits a minimum number of zones, it is a cheapest path from $x$ to $y$. \item If $P$ is strictly increasing, then $W$ is a cheapest path from $x$ to $y$ if and only if $W$ visits a minimum number of zones. \end{itemize} In both cases, the corresponding cheapest standard ticket $T=(W)$ is also a cheapest ticket if $p$ satisfies the no-stopover property. \end{theorem}

-\begin{proof} The first part is clear due to the monotonicity of $P$.
+\begin{lemma} Let $p$ be a basic zone tariff with an increasing price function $P\!$, and let $W\!$ be a path between $x,y \in V\!$. \begin{itemize} \item If $W$ traverses a minimum number of zones, it is a cheapest path from $x$ to $y$. \item If $P$ is strictly increasing, then $W$ is a cheapest path from $x$ to $y$ if and only if $W$ traverses a minimum number of zones. \end{itemize} In both cases, the corresponding cheapest standard ticket $T=(W)$ is also a cheapest ticket if $p$ satisfies the no-stopover property. \end{lemma} \begin{proof} The first part is clear due to the monotonicity of $P\!$.
 For the second part, we have ${P(k) < P(k+1)}$ for all $k \geq 1$.
-Hence, an $x$-$y$-path is cheapest if and only if it visits a minimum number of zones.
+Hence, an $x$-$y$-path is cheapest if and only if it traverses a minimum number of zones.
 Lastly, the price function is increasing, i.e., the no-elongation property holds by Theorem~\ref{zone-elongation}.
 If also the no-stopover property is satisfied, then a cheapest standard ticket is a cheapest ticket by Theorem~\ref{Prelim-thm}. \end{proof}

-In the case of an increasing price function, we can hence find a cheapest path by shortest path techniques in the PTN with zone border weights as described in Algorithm~\ref{Alg zone}.
+In the case of an increasing price function, we can hence compute a cheapest path by shortest path techniques in the PTN with zone border weights as described in Algorithm~\ref{Alg zone}.